-However, regardless of the time of day, the flavor combination is undeniably perfect, and when I saw Ina Garten throw together a toned down version of the lox bagel in the form of a cream cheese spread, I was hook, line, and sinker.
+However, regardless of the time of day, the flavor combination is undeniably perfect, and when I saw Ina Garten throw together a toned-down version of the lox bagel in the form of a cream cheese spread, I was hook, line, and sinker.
 We are talking salmon after all…and I sure do love a little wordplay.

 And last, but certainly not least, is the daintiest, most adorable way to serve up this lox spread — as a tea sandwich filling.
+If you love tea sandwiches or are gearing up for a party, be sure to try these Cucumber Tea Sandwiches too!

 HOW TO MAKE SMOKED SALMON AND CREAM CHEESE TEA SANDWICHES